Hack4Kids/Event-02_06_2018/All_Public/Basic-Linux-Commands.md

 9. **mv** — Use the mv command to move files through the command line.
 We can also use the mv command to rename a file.
 For example, if we want to rename the file “text” to “new”, we can use “mv text new”.
 It takes the two arguments, just like the cp command

-10. **locate** — The locate command is used to locate a file in a Linux system, just like the search command in Windows.
-This command is useful when you don't know where a file is saved or the actual name of the file.
-Using the -i argument with the command helps to ignore the case (it doesn't matter if it is uppercase or lowercase).
-So, if you want a file that has the word “hello”, it gives the list of all the files in your Linux system containing the word "hello" when you type in “locate -i hello”.
-If you remember two words, you can separate them using an asterisk.
-For example, to locate a file containing the words "hello" and "this", you can use the command “locate -i \*hello*this”

-11. **cowsay** -  Cowsay generates an ASCII picture of a cow saying something provided by the user.
+10. **cowsay** -  THE most usefull App to know.
+Cowsay generates an ASCII picture of a cow saying something provided by the user.
 There  are  several  provided modes which change the appearance of the cow depending on its particular emotional/physical state.
  - -b option initiates Borg mode
  - -d causes the cow to appear dead
  - -g invokes greedy mode